Trey Lyles: National team career

-Lyles (who moved to Indiana with his family when he was seven years old) has represented both Canada and the United States.
+Lyles has represented both Canada and the United States.
 Until his sophomore year in high school, he had trained in the United States developmental pipeline.

-On the international stage, Lyles played for Canada's Junior men's national team.
+On the international stage, Lyles played for Canada's junior men's national team.
 During the summer of 2013, Lyles, along with Tyler Ennis, led Canada to a 6th-place finish at the 2013 FIBA Under-19 World Championship with Lyles coming in second to Ennis in scoring at the tournament.
+He was named to Canada's roster for the 2024 Summer Olympics in Paris.